cinnData/PythonBootcamp/[PY-04] Functions and control statements.md

 Minor
 ```

 When the action is specified in a different line (or lines), that line has to be indented, as in a `def` statement.
-A longer version with two possible actions:
+See now the syntax for a longer version, with two possible actions:

 ```
 if condition: action1